giridhar7632/parallaxEffect/README.md

 parallax('.l1', window.scrollY, 0.5)
 parallax('.l3', window.scrollY, -0.5)
 ```
-For faster speeds the `speed` will be positive and for slower speeds it should be negative.<br>
+For faster speeds the `speed` will be positive and for slower speeds it should be negative.
+Anyhow we have to make sure that `translateY()` is negative for the faster element and positive for slower element.
 In the above code, we are adding faster speed to `l1` and slower to `l3`.
-That means if you scroll `100px` upwards, the faster layer scrolls `110px` upwards and the slower layer scrolls somewhat about `90px`.<br> So finally look at the output and scroll.
+That means if you scroll `100px` upwards, the faster layer scrolls `150px` upwards and the slower layer scrolls somewhat about `50px`.

+So finally look at the output and scroll.

 Your final page will look something [like this](https://parallax-effect.giridharhackclu.repl.co/).